 What is psychotherapy?
 Psychotherapy is a form of talk therapy that has proven helpful in treating mental health issues.
-It’s also an important part of many addiction treatment programs.
-Through the use of psychotherapy, clients learn to recognize and to redirect negative or magical thinking patterns so that they may experience reality in a positive and clear light.
+Also, it’s an important part of many addiction treatment programs.
+Through the use of psychotherapy, clients learn to recognize and to redirect negative or magical thinking patterns.
+Thus, they may experience reality in a positive and clear light.

 If you’re experiencing problems with a mental health or substance use disorder, seeking treatment through psychotherapy may help you recover more quickly.
-Both psychotherapy and psychotherapy combined with medication have proven helpful in treating a variety of mental health disorders.
+Because both psychotherapy and psychotherapy, combined with medication, have proven helpful in treating a variety of mental health disorders.

 The Benefits of Psychotherapy

-What is psychotherapy?
-Psychotherapy has many benefits because it depends upon the relationship between you and your psychologist — a neutral, non-judgmental third party who’s willing to listen to whatever you need to say.
+Psychotherapy has many benefits because it depends upon the relationship between you and your psychologist–a neutral, non-judgmental third party who’s willing to listen to whatever you need to say.
 Talking about your problems to an educated, helpful therapist may benefit you in several ways, including:

 - Relieving feelings of prolonged sadness or helplessness